Compass Group: Operations

 It also does the cleaning, housekeeping, waste management, building operations, maintenance, gardening and outdoor services for schools and educational facilities.

 Compass Group operates several owned brands including Trattoria Pizza, Mondo Subs, (UK & USA) Grab&Co Food to go and Spice of Life (UK Hospitals) as well as operating Costa Coffee, Subway, Papa John's Pizza, Chick-Fil-A and Starbucks under license.
 Compass Group also operates several owned service systems including Steamplicity, and Trim Trax.

 14forty is a UK wide facility management firm.

 Eurest Support Services (ESS) is the subsidiary specializing in harsh-environment/large-scale food service and facilities management.
 Its primary clients are military forces and other security services, UN conferences and some Blue Beret army rations, major defense contractors, and construction, mining, the UN and oil exploration and production facilities worldwide.

 Foodbuy is a foodservice procurement organization which operates in both North America and Europe.
 In the UK, Foodbuy UK was created after the acquisition of Acquire Services in 2015.
 It was awarded a contract by the Department of Health and Social Care in 2018 to buy food on behalf of the National Health Service.
-About 10 staff are transferred from NHS Supply Chain.
+About 10 staff were transferred from NHS Supply Chain.